Castor Oil for Skin: Dryness, Barrier Benefits, and Risks

 It is a real and effective emollient

-The most honest claim for castor oil is also the least exciting: it is an excellent moisturizer.
-Like other fatty plant oils, it works as an emollient and an occlusive, softening the skin surface and slowing water loss by forming a protective film [2].
-Its thick, film-forming nature makes it genuinely good at this — arguably better than lighter oils for very dry patches, lips, and rough areas like elbows.
-If your skin feels tight and parched, castor oil will help, and that is a legitimate use.
+The most honest claim for castor oil is also the least exciting: it is an emollient and occlusive.
+It softens the skin surface and slows water loss by forming a protective film [2].
+Its thick texture can suit very dry patches, lips, heels, and rough elbows, although petrolatum has a longer clinical history as an occlusive and a fragrance-free cream is usually easier to spread over a large area.

 Castor oil sends no signal to your skin to build new collagen, because nothing in its chemistry can.